Improving the quantification of overshooting shock-capturing oscillations

+where two wavenumbers are related to wavelengths by $\omega_{\text{sq}}=2\pi/\lambda_{\text{sq}}$, and $\omega_{\text{sm}}=2\pi/\lambda_{\text{sm}}$, respectively.
+Then the first term (with subscript "sq") on the right-hand side of Eq.(\ref{eq:linear}) describes \textbf{sq}uare waves, which mimic discontinuities.
+The coefficient $A$ is introduced to model the relative difference between the amplitudes of \textbf{sm}ooth waves (described by the second term on the right-hand side of Eq.(\ref{eq:linear}), with subscript "sm") and discontinuities.
+This parameter is introduced because weak discontinuities, which may have similar amplitudes as the smooth waves, are difficult to numerically distinguish and may still cause numerical oscillations.
+Here, the exact solutions of this linear IBVP are given by $u(x,t)= u(x-t, 0)$, as the constant characteristic speed is 1.

-where the computational domain of interest is limited to an interval $[0,L]$, and we impose periodic boundary conditions at the left ($x=0$) and right ($x=L$) boundaries to model the unbounded domain.
-Given the total number of nodes $N+1$, the spacing is $\Delta x = L/N$.
-The supported modes of square waves and sine waves on the given grid can be represented by
+The spatial discretization of Eq.\eqref{eq:hcl} is performed on a uniform grid, while the coordinate of the $i-$th grid point of total $N+1$ grid points is $x_i = i \Delta x$.
+Periodic boundary conditions are given at the left ($x=0$) and right ($x=L$) boundaries to model the unbounded domain.
+Numerical tests below have $L=1$, while $N$ is given as 500 to provide (more than) sufficient information.
+The supported modes of square waves and sine waves on the given grid are represented by